 69. Duty on manufacturers of portable tanks, MEGCs or tank vehicles

+(1) A person who manufactures a portable tank for use in the transport of dangerous goods must attach a compliance plate to the tank in accordance with —

+(a) if the tank is not made of fibre reinforced plastic — the ADG Code Chapter 6.7; or

+(b) if the tank is made of fibre reinforced plastic — the ADG Code Chapter 6.7 and section 6.9.2.10.

+Penalty for this subregulation: a fine of $10 000.

-(1) A person who manufactures a portable tank or an MEGC for use in the transport of dangerous goods must attach a compliance plate to the tank or MEGC in accordance with the ADG Code Chapter 6.7.
+(2) A person who manufactures an MEGC for use in the transport of dangerous goods must attach a compliance plate to the MEGC in accordance with the ADG Code Chapter 6.7.

+Penalty for this subregulation: a fine of $10 000.

-(2) Subregulation (1) does not apply to a person in relation to a portable tank if the ADG Code Chapter 6.7 permits the marking of the tank instead of the attachment of a compliance plate, and if the tank is marked as required by that Chapter.
+(2A) Subregulation (1) does not apply to a person in relation to a portable tank if —

+(a) the ADG Code Chapter 6.7 permits the marking of the tank instead of the attachment of a compliance plate; and

+(b) the tank is marked as required by that Chapter and, if applicable, ADG Code section 6.9.2.10.

-(3) A person who manufactures a tank vehicle for use in the transport of dangerous goods must attach a compliance plate to the vehicle in accordance with the ADG Code section 6.9.2.2.
+(3) A person who manufactures a tank vehicle for use in the transport of dangerous goods must attach a compliance plate to the vehicle in accordance with the ADG Code section 6.10.2.2.

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

 [Regulation 69 inserted: Gazette 22 Jun 2010 p.
-2726.]
+2726; amended: SL 2024/22 r.
+7.]

 70. Duty on owners of demountable tanks, portable tanks and MEGCs